 The building was sold and has since undergone a complete restoration from the ground up making it one of the safest buildings in the city.
 The 'OPB' building has sat for a few years waiting patiently for a new tenant to bring that same excitement and vibe that has been lost in downtown for almost twelve years.

-Thankfully, the stars aligned, deals were made and 404 Entertainment LLC, led by former BarrelRoom entertainment director Christopher "Kit' Pfeifer, plan to develop two bars in the space.
-A larger music venue will occupy the main floor and a second smaller underground venue space built in and around the historic preserved downtown tunnel system will bring a speakeasy vibe with curated entertainment and menu to match.
-Bars will operate as 400 (above) and 400 (below.)
+Thankfully, the stars aligned, deals were made and, led by former BarrelRoom Entertainment Director and Partner, Christopher Pfeifer, who plans to develop two bars in the space.
+A larger music venue (400) will occupy the main floor and a second smaller underground venue (Corbitt & Macleay) space built in and around the historic preserved downtown tunnel system will bring a speakeasy vibe with curated entertainment and menu to match.

-Crossing our fingers for a Spring 2023 opening just in time to celebrate the return of the Rose Festival and the Grand.
-Floral Parade, which, by the way, makes it historic path right in front of us on SW 4th in June.
+Crossing our fingers for a Early Winter 2024.
 The opening timeline estimate hinges primarily on supply chain issues affecting almost every part of the project.
 400's mission is to return a live music destination bringing local, national and ongoing themed performances to downtown Portland.

 Several pre-pandemic Portland nightlife/restaurant influencers have been involved in the project since the beginning and will continue creating a world-class experience through opening.